SleipnirGroup/Choreo/docs/robot-config.md

 > Of course, more precision is always better.
 But after 2 decimals, you will most likely get diminishing returns.

-> Saving this file somewhere safe, like the root of a robot project, is highly recommended.
+> Saving a copy of the robotConfig somewhere safe, like the root of a robot project, is highly recommended.
 This is so you can correlate that robot project to your robot's specifications, and thus your paths.